Coram and the arts

 Pictured above: George Frederic Watts (1817–1904), Found Drowned, C.1848-1850, Oil On Canvas. © Watts Gallery Trust

-From September 2015 to January 2016, the Foundling Museum hosted an exhibition that focused on the myth and reality of the ‘fallen woman’ in Victorian Britain.
+From September 2015 to January 2016, the Foundling Museum staged an exhibition that focused on the myth and reality of the ‘fallen woman’ in Victorian Britain.

 In an age when sexual innocence was highly valued and sex for a respectable woman was deemed appropriate only within marriage, the figure of the ‘fallen’ woman was popularly portrayed in art, literature and the media as Victorian moralists warned against the consequences of losing one’s virtue.